 Definition: form a mental image of something that is not present or that is not the case

-Imagination is wonderful thing isn’t it?
+Imagination is wonderful thing!
 And children do it so well!
 I believe imagination is the step before creation.
 It’s the ability to think outside the box and has enormous potential as a problem solving tool.
-I often find myself praising this sort of behaviour in my children, and rather than constantly saying, “That’s good,” I say, ”WOW, you’re using your imagination!”
+I often find myself affirming this sort of behaviour in my children, and rather than saying, “That’s good,” I say, “WOW, you’re using your imagination!”

 Definition: make or cause to be or to become

 “Find something creative to do” is a phrase I use often.
 It may be when the kids have watched television for a while or if they are feeling bored.
 I guess what I’m trying to encourage is the ability for my children to create their own fun without the need for constant entertainment.
-I believe there’s always something fun to discover, no matter where you are.
+There is usually always something fun to discover, no matter where you are.

 Definition: a productive insight

 Discoveries are everywhere.
 Many of the love the moment challenges have led to wonderful learning experiences for the children and I!
 Discovery for me is about being aware of what is around me and the attitude of constantly growing and learning.
 This is something I want to teach my children.

 My son often comes up to me and says, “I’m going on an adventure.”
 True: it may be hiding behind trees in the backyard, but the excitement is there!
 Our family loves adventure, and we use the word when we are doing something exciting, like 4Wheel Driving on the beach, hiking, visiting a theme park or even just taking a different road home.
 “Let’s go on an adventure today!”
 Bring.
 It.
 On.